Angels in White: Production

 The film was Avrahami's highest budget film, costing over 1 million ILS.
-It was filmed in the Ukraine.
+It was filmed in Ukraine.
 Avrahami made the film following requests by teachers and community to have a work depicting Jewish heroism in the Holocaust, but she has called the film the biggest failure of her career: "The pain in the film was apparently too real.
 The women didn't enjoy it.
 'Why did you make us cry during a holiday?'
 Some had seen films such as Schindler's List, but for them it was very American and distant, while here they got Jewish authenticity before their eyes, and they couldn't take it."
 After the debut screening, Avrahami ran back to the studio and edited out some of the harsher scenes, but the result did not work, and the film was shelved.
 According to Avrahami, it was the first of her films that no attempt was made to steal.

+Criticism

+The movie received criticism from Ultra-Orthodox women who watched it, due to scenes that were considered "too frightening" for the target audience whose preferred genre is telenovelas.
+After the first screening of the movie, segments were cut according to the women's demands.